larsgr/parallel-computing-nmbu-workshop/README.md

 It is recommended to clone this repo to somewhere in your home directory on Orion.
 This can be done in RStudio on Orion by creating a new project from git repo:

-0. (connect to VPN if you are using mac)
-1. open the Orion Wiki https://orion.nmbu.no/ (you will use this later)
-2. open Jupyterhub (there is a  link in the Orion Wiki) and launch Rstudio (whatever version)
+1. open Jupyterhub (there is a  link in the Orion Wiki) and launch Rstudio (whatever version)
-3. In RStudio: File -> New project -> Version Control -> Git -> Paste repo URL (at github click the green Code button which will give you the URL.
+2. In RStudio: File -> New project -> Version Control -> Git -> Paste repo URL (at github click the green **Code** button which will give you the URL.
 Use the HTTPS URL)

-## Intro
+## 1. Intro

 ### The problem